dmkamath/spring-boot-admin-project/README.md

 How was this created
 ====================
-Created new workspace following SBA maintainer’s instructions here
+Created new project following SBA maintainer’s instructions here

 ## spring-boot-admin (SBA)
 use sprint initializer with spring boot admin server